 Pre-meds oftentimes make the mistake of not taking the secondary application as seriously as the primary (AMCAS or AACOMAS) application.
 What exactly is the secondary application?
 They are supplements to individual medical schools based on what they want.
-Luckily, there are a few trends that most medical schools follow in creating their secondary application and working with these for the past 18 years has given me the expertise to correctly spot them.
+Luckily, there are a few trends that most medical schools follow in creating their secondary application and working with these for over the last 20 years has given me the expertise to correctly spot them.

 Some Articles to Help You Write Your Secondaries